 As the sun goes down and people get out of work and out of class, they head to the quays to hang out and relax.
 There are also concerts, great bars, and a lively independent film scene.
 Visitors can take advantage of any of these activities or head to one of the hundreds of restaurants in the food capital of Flanders.

-Choose Ghent if you like a little bit of everything
+You like a little bit of everything

-I was the guest of Visit Gent.
+On my first visit to Ghent, I was the guest of Visit Gent.
 All opinions of the pretty and tasty are my own.